-ASCO’s committees are the workplace of our association, and our volunteer-based Special Interest Groups (SIGs) are the vehicle for faculty interchange and the sharing of ideas, resources, and experiences.
+ASCO’s committees are the workplace of our Association, and its volunteer-based Special Interest Groups (SIGs) are the vehicle for faculty interchange and the sharing of ideas, resources and experiences.

-Our Standing and Adhoc committees develop policy and guidance on a variety of issues that support the association’s strategic objectives ranging from academic affairs, clinical affairs, and residency education to student affairs, government policy and others.
+ASCO’s Standing and ad hoc committees develop policy and guidance on a variety of issues that support the Association’s strategic objectives ranging from academic affairs, clinical affairs, residency education, student affairs, government policy and others.

-Our Special Interest Groups or SIGs provide forums for professional staff, administrators and faculty with common responsibilities to communicate directly with each other about issues related to their areas of interest and expertise.
+ASCO’s SIGs provide forums for professional staff, administrators and faculty with common responsibilities to communicate directly with each other about issues related to common areas of interest and expertise.
 SIGs encourage interaction, cooperation and the sharing of best practices.
-They also develop guidance in their areas of focus and expertise; these collaborative efforts have advanced optometric education dramatically in recent years.
+They also develop guidance in areas of focus and expertise.
+These collaborative efforts have advanced optometric education dramatically in recent years.

-Our leadership encourages the development of new SIGs that foster implementation of ASCO’s mission and strategic objectives.
-For information on how to begin developing a SIG, contact LaShawn Sidbury, Manager, Programs and Meetings.
+ASCO leadership encourages the development of new SIGs that foster implementation of ASCO’s mission and strategic objectives.
+For information on how to begin developing a SIG, contact LaShawn Sidbury, Director, Meetings and Special Interest Groups.